YTruthIsOutThere/YTruth/README.md

-# YTruth
-YTruth Browser Extension
+# YTruth Browser Extension

 https://via.placeholder.com/150x150/4A90E2/FFFFFF?text=YTruth <!-- Replace with your actual logo -->

-A transparent, community-powered browser extension that reveals the editorial bias and factuality of YouTube channels directly on your recommendation feed.
+## A transparent, community-powered browser extension that reveals the editorial bias and factuality of YouTube channels directly on your recommendation feed.
 Browse with context.
 🧭 The Plan & Philosophy

 YTruth is built on principles of transparency, privacy, and community.
 We believe in providing tools to understand media diets, not in preaching or creating division.

-Our phased development plan is designed to be sustainable and community-focused:
+## Our phased development plan is designed to be sustainable and community-focused:

     Phase 1: The Free Core (Current State)
     The extension works entirely locally on your machine.
 It uses a manually and community-curated database of channels (bias_database.json) to add simple labels (e.g., Left · High, Right · Mixed) next to videos.
 No data is ever sent to any server.
 This is completely free and open-source.